eropple/nestjs-auth/README.md

 project's needs.

 ### Recent Changes ###
+#### 0.3.0 / 0.3.1 (bug fix) ####
+- `nestjs-auth` now expects template arguments around principals and (optionally) credentials.
+Take a look at [the example](https://github.com/eropple/nestjs-auth-example) for details.
+- Replaced `HttpAuthnInterceptor` and `HttpAuthzInterceptor` with a single interceptor, `HttpAuthxInterceptor`.
+This is because NestJS offers no explicit way to guarantee that two request-scoped interceptors will run in the correct order.
+Order-of-declaration works but I don't consider it sufficiently reliable and it's easy enough to pass an `always` right as part of the tree if you wish to opt out of authz.

 #### 0.2.2 ####
 - Continued extending type system, this time on the authn side, to reduce the number of places where programmers have to trust their feeble brainmeats to do